ModDota/dota-data/README.md

 7. Copy-paste the console output into `dumper/dump` in this repository
 8. Run `yarn build` in the root of the repository
 9. Commit changes
+10. Up the version in the package.json and commit changes again
+11. Create a new git tag (e.g. `git tag -a v0.14.0 -m "v0.14.0"`)
+12. Push with tags